AI predicts customer volume to prepare ingredients

 Modern restaurants are also using AI-powered automation in the kitchen.
 Some chains deploy robots or smart appliances to prep food consistently while chefs focus on cooking.
 Meanwhile, machine-learning algorithms analyze demand data to guide these systems.

-For example, an AI might learn that “rainy Tuesday evenings consistently drive higher soup sales”, so the kitchen thaws extra broth and chops more vegetables in advance.
-By merging robotic efficiency with data-driven insights, restaurants can ensure they have exactly the right ingredients ready when customers arrive.
+An AI might learn that "rainy Tuesday evenings consistently drive higher soup sales", so the kitchen thaws extra broth and chops more vegetables in advance.

 AI-Powered Kitchen Automation